-The feathers of the Timneh African grey parrot are a dark, almost charcoal grey color, compared to the lighter grey of the Congo.
+The feathers of the Timneh are dark, almost charcoal grey, compared to the lighter grey of the Congo.

 Mimicry – Look Who’s Talking

 More impressive is its ability to mimic human speech.
-In the case of the Congo grey, it does so in the voice of the human that it is copying.
-The Timneh grey, however, speaks in its own voice.
+The Congo grey speaks in the voice of the human that it is copying.
+However, the Timneh speaks in its own voice.

 African greys are even capable of singing.

-The African Grey Parrot Habitat
+About The African Grey Parrot’s Habitat

 The African grey is native to equatorial Africa.
-The Congo grey is found in large areas of central Africa ranging from the west coast and reaching countries like Uganda and Kenya in the east.
+The Congo grey lives in large areas of central Africa ranging from the west coast and reaching countries like Uganda and Kenya in the east.

 There is almost no overlap between the habitats of the two species.

-African Grey Lifespan
+African Grey Parrot Lifespan

 What Do African Grey Parrots Eat?